Samsung's Galaxy Note 8 comes with a huge premium display, dual cameras and improved S-Pen stylus at a premium price point.

 How will I charge the Galaxy Note 8?

-We're very tempted to say "cautiously", given what happened with the Note 7, but the reality here is that it will come with USB C based charging, just like the Note 7, Galaxy S8 and Galaxy S8+ do.
-We'd also expect to see wireless charging as standard on the Note 8.
+We're very tempted to say "cautiously", given what happened with the Note 7, but the reality here is that it comes with USB C based charging, just like the Note 7, Galaxy S8 and Galaxy S8+ do.
+Wireless charging is also standard on the Note 8, with Samsung promising extra-fast charging for wireless charger users.

-The Galaxy Note 8 will undoubtedly feature a water resistance rating that at least matches that of the Galaxy S8/Galaxy S8+, both of which featured IP68 water resistance.
+The Galaxy Note 8 features a water resistance rating that exactly matches that of the Galaxy S8/Galaxy S8+, both of which feature IP68 water resistance.

 When will the Galaxy Note 8 be available in Australia?

-How much will the Galaxy Note 8 cost?
+How much does the Galaxy Note 8 cost?

 Samsung has always priced the Note family at the absolute pinnacle of its pricing strategy, mostly because it becomes its default flagship once it's launched.
-While Samsung hasn't announced Note 8 pricing to speak of, we'd expect it to launch around the $1,400 price point locally.
+Its pricing follows that strategy precisely, with an outright selling price of $1,499.
+That's not quite the most expensive smartphone in Australia, but it is the highest priced Android handset currently on the market.

 Galaxy Note 8 Specifications